rtyle/st-edge/driver/bug/README.md

 the `device_network_id` matches that of the parent with a # suffix, the device model/type/sub_driver is “child”, the label is “Bug #” and the parent is specified by its UUID.

 On subsequent discovery attempts, the log will show how many devices were created.
-But not for this bug, one would/should expect …
+If not for this bug, one would/should expect …

 ```
 DEBUG Bug  discovery	101